emarcey/cicerone/modules/belgian/06__bottle_conditioning.md

 ## Intro

-Original method of carbonation refermentation that gives off CO2 the word "condition" refers directly to the CO2 (brewer brings a beer into condition) finer, silkier texture superior foam retention
+Original method of carbonation
+Refermentation that gives off CO2 the word "condition" refers directly to the CO2 (brewer brings a beer into condition) finer, silkier texture superior foam retention